rilldata/rill/docs/docs/tutorials/rill_clickhouse/3-r_ch_dashboard.md

 ---

+`timeseries` - This is our time column that is used on as our x-axis for graphs.

+`connector` - this is our manually defined ClickHouse connector

-`Dimensions` - These are our categorial columns that we can use on the dashboard to filter and slice;
+`dimensions` - These are our categorial columns that we can use on the dashboard to filter and slice;

-`Measures` - These are our numerical aggregates defined in the metrics layer.
+`measures` - These are our numerical aggregates defined in the metrics layer.
 We can see functions such as MAX(), COUNT(), and AVG() used on the underlying table.

-`Timeseries` - This is our time column that is used on as our x-axis for graphs.
+### Create the explore dashboard

+When you're ready, you can create the visualization on top of the metric layer.
+Let's select `create explore`.
+This will create a simple explore-dashboards/uk_price_paid_metrics_explore.yaml file that reads in all the dimensions and measures.
+For more information on the available key-pairs, please refer to the [reference documentation.](https://docs.rilldata.com/reference/project-files/explores)

 ---